J.D. Fox Micro Resource Center

 Windows Vista Service Pack 1 and 2

-You can connect to a Windows-based computer via Remote Desktop from an Apple Mac as well, using a free download from Microsoft.
+You can connect to a Windows-based computer via RDP from an Apple Mac as well, using a free download from Microsoft.

 PuTTY